Which collagen to choose? The Complete Guide to Collagen Types

 The choice of collagen supplement depends on your specific needs.

-- For joint health, Collagen HMG® is the most suitable.
+• For joint well-being, Collagène HMG® is the most suitable.

-Each formulation is designed to meet specific needs, ensuring optimal effectiveness.
+Each formulation is designed to meet specific needs, ensuring optimal efficiency.

-Taking collagen after 50: is it too late?
+Taking collagen after 50 years old: is it too late?

 On the contrary, 50 years old is perfectly within the age range to consume collagen, especially the Anti-Age treatments from D-LAB!

-Decreases in collagen, elastin and hyaluronic acid give way to sagging skin and wrinkles.
+Decreases in collagen, elastin, and hyaluronic acid lead to sagging skin and wrinkles.

 Collagen will fill in your wrinkles and restore firmness to your skin!
-As for hyaluronic acid, it will hydrate your skin to give your face a plump and dewy appearance.
+As for hyaluronic acid, it will hydrate your skin to give your face a plump and full appearance.

-At what age is it advisable to start a collagen treatment?
+From what age is it recommended to start a collagen treatment?

-By the age of 25, our natural collagen production reaches its peak, but begins to decline at a rate of 1% per year.
+From the age of 25, our natural collagen production reaches its peak but begins to decline at a rate of 1% per year.
 This phenomenon, initially imperceptible, gradually affects the firmness, elasticity, and hydration of the skin.

-- At 25: Adopt a preventive treatment for 3 months, once a year to preserve your youth capital and delay the first signs of aging.
+• At 25 years old: Adopt a preventive 3-month treatment once a year to preserve your youthful capital and delay the first signs of aging.

-- After 30 years: Needs become clearer.
-Do 2 treatments of 3 months each year to target the first wrinkles, restore radiance, and maintain skin firmness.
+• After 30 years: Needs become clearer.
+Do 2 treatments of 3 months per year to target early wrinkles, restore radiance, and maintain skin firmness

-- From 40-50 years old: The marked loss of collagen, elastin, and hyaluronic acid leads to skin laxity and deep wrinkles.
-Daily intake throughout the year becomes essential to smooth wrinkles, firm the skin, and optimize deep hydration.
+• From 40-50 years old: The marked loss of collagen, elastin, and hyaluronic acid leads to skin sagging and deep wrinkles.
+A daily intake throughout the year becomes essential to smooth wrinkles, firm the skin, and optimize deep hydration.

-Collagen does not bring instant changes, but with regular use, you can see positive results as early as the first month.
+Collagen does not bring instant changes, but with regular use, you can observe positive results from the first month.

-V. Choosing the most effective collagen: the promise of D-LAB
+V. Choosing the most effective collagen: the D-LAB promise

 D-LAB offers collagens in various formats (powders, sticks, shots) to suit consumer preferences.